amirmc/amirmc.github.com/_posts/2014-07-23-winning-seedhack-5-2014.md

 **Leave artefacts** - After the pitches, we knew that we had to take the site down.
 It was built at high speed and in a way that ended up exposing someone's data to the internet at large (thanks, River!).
-It might have have been somewhat easier to build something using faked data that we could happily share the URL to and leave online.
+It might have been somewhat easier to build something using faked data that we could happily share the URL to and leave online.
 On the other hand, our demo would not have been half as compelling if we weren't running it real-time